supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 - Updated the meaning of the term "[delayed retirement](#filled-timeline-example)"
 - Added some more information to [Learning Circadian Cycle](#learning-circadian-cycle) section
 - Added picture to [Learning Circadian Cycle](#learning-circadian-cycle) section
+- Updated the summary for [Re-compute circadian approximations](#re-compute-circadian-approximations)

 ## 1st of August, 2021
 - Updated the picture used in [Clock time](#clock-time) section